-New additional residential or commercial developments place additional demand on the city’s infrastructure such as the transport network, water supply and parks.
+New additional residential and commercial developments place additional demand on our infrastructure such as our road network, community facilities and parks.

 New residential and commercial developments make demands on the City's resources and services such as the transport network, water supply and parks.

 The amount you have to pay depends on the property's location, and how many household equivalent units (HUEs) of demand your development project may add.

 You can get an estimate of your development contributions from us or use our Development Contributions estimator.

 Process for the reconsideration of a development contribution assessment.